BinomialLLC/basis_universal/README.md

 ./runwt.sh tough.ktx2
 ```

-Unfortunately, 32-bit WASM WASI executables have tradeoffs vs. native executables: Limited memory (serious issue), and slower performance (somewhat mitigatable using WASM threading, which we support).
-32-bit WASM WASI memory constraints limit the maximum image/texture size that can be compressed to XUASTC LDR to around 4 megapixels.
-For web, we can support both WASM and WASM64, which greatly improves the memory situation.
+Unfortunately, 32-bit WASM WASI executables have tradeoffs vs. native executables: Limited memory, and slower performance (somewhat mitigatable using WASM threading, which we support).
+32-bit WASM WASI memory constraints limit the maximum image/texture size that can be compressed to ASTC LDR or XUASTC LDR to around 4 megapixels.
+(The other codecs have lower memory requirements.)
+For Web, we support both WASM and WASM64 (with or without threading), which greatly improves the WASM memory situation.
 As far as we know as of 2/2026, the WASI SDK still [doesn't officially support the wasm64-wasi target](https://github.com/WebAssembly/wasi-sdk/issues/212), but once it does we'll support it.

 ----